RobinSuxdorf/projektpraktikum-ws24-quality-of-wikipedia-articles/README.md

   promo_file: "data/raw/promotional.csv" # Path to the CSV file containing promotional text data.
   neutral_file: "data/raw/neutral.csv" # (optional) Path to the CSV file containing neutral text data.
   nrows: 1000 # (optional) Number of rows to read from each CSV file.
-  shuffle: true # Whether to shuffle the combined dataset.
+  shuffle: false # Whether to shuffle the combined dataset.
   label_change_frac: 0.1 # (optional) Fraction of labels to randomly change.
   save: "loaded_data.csv" # Path to save the loaded data.
 ```